Five more cases of COVID-19 detected in Panhandle

 “Sometimes it is literally weeks before someone can recover,” Schnell said.
 “And other times, people can be a minimum of 10 days.”

-Schnell went on to say that recovered is all about being contagious and not about someone’s physical condition.
+Schnell went on to say that for health officials, recovered is all about being contagious and not about someone’s physical condition.

 “Some people take a very long time to where they feel better, are ready to return to work or go about their business,” she said.
 “Sometimes we can find out there are long-term effects due to having this virus.”